The multiparameter patient monitoring market was valued at USD 3965.3 million in 2019 and is expected to grow with a CAGR of 3.8%.

 Increasing awareness about the availability of technologically advanced multiparameter patient monitors in developing countries such as India and China bolsters market growth.
 Governments in developing countries are implementing several initiatives to improve physician’s awareness regarding the availability of efficient multiparameter monitoring devices in order to enable faster recovery of patients.
 Developing regions are price-sensitive; thus, government and regulatory authorities are undertaking several initiatives to lower the price of multiparameter monitors.
 However, stringent regulatory environment hampers the market growth.

 The multiparameter patient monitoring (MPM) market is projected to witness a considerable decline on account of product failures and product recalls.
-MPM equipment are often recalled from the market by the Food and Drug Administration (FDA) when the equipment does not comply with the marketing guidelines.
+MPM equipment is often recalled from the market by the Food and Drug Administration (FDA) when the equipment does not comply with the marketing guidelines.
 For instance, in 2014, DPM 6 Monitor by Mindray DS USA Inc. was recalled by the FDA as the MPM consisted a cardiac ST/Arrhythmia analysis feature, which was not cleared for marketing, further hampering the market growth.

 Based on device type, the market is segmented into portable devices and fixed devices.
 The portable multiparameter patient monitors segment holds the largest market share on account of growing home healthcare, rising ambulatory care facilities, and increasing adoption of remote patient monitoring.
 Increasing concern for constant monitoring of health parameters and growing technological advancements drives the segment growth.
 Portable multiparameter monitors developed by leading players have improved accuracy and enables speedy patient recovery.